-In the first several weeks of Dogecoin’s existence, hackers attacked the Dogewallet and stole $12 000 from it.
+In the first several weeks of Dogecoin’s existence, hackers attacked the Dogewallet and stole $12,000.
 The Dogecoin community reacted with lightning speed, raising enough money to cover all the coin-holders’ losses in just one month.

-Interestingly, this incident didn’t affect Dogecoin’s image much.
+This incident didn’t affect Dogecoin’s image much.
 On the 19th of December 2013, DOGE price grew by 300%.
 It dropped after three days, but then rose again in January and kept steadily increasing.
-At some point in 2014, Dogecoin even outperformed Bitcoin by traded value and entered the Top-10 most popular cryptocurrencies list on Coinmarketcap.
+In 2014, Dogecoin even outperformed Bitcoin by traded value and entered the Top-10 most popular cryptocurrencies list on Coinmarketcap.